adnanbhanji/EU-Chatbot-Reco-System/docs/api_reference.md

 This Flask application implements a chatbot designed to interact with users via WhatsApp for collecting farm-related information and answering queries using llama2 model.
 The chatbot guides users through a predefined set of questions to gather data about their farms and allows for ad-hoc querying post-report submission.

-## No Explicit Authentication

-The current implementation does not include an authentication mechanism for API requests.
-If deployed publicly, consider adding authentication to secure the endpoints.

 ## Endpoints

 The application provides a single endpoint to handle incoming messages from users and manage the conversation flow.